Walt Garrison: Professional career

 36 yards of tape to get him ready to play in Super Bowl V.

 During Dallas' championship season of 1971, he showed his pass-catching skills, leading the team with 40 receptions.
 That year, the Cowboys rode their three running backs all the way to a Super Bowl VI victory.

 In 1972, Garrison was featured on the cover of Sports Illustrated for its pro football preview issue; the photo was from Super Bowl VI in January.
 During the season, he suffered a 16-stitch cut in one of his fingers while doing his favorite hobby (whittling).
 He was named to the Pro Bowl, after registering 784 yards and 7 touchdowns, even though he was a part of a three-headed rushing attack.
 He played in the Pro Bowl a few days after suffering a gash in his face while steer wrestling.

-In 1973, he suffered pinched nerves in his neck during training camp and had headaches so severe that he couldn't sleep.
+In 1973, he suffered pinched nerves in his neck during training camp and had headaches so severe that he could not sleep.
 Robert Newhouse was promoted as the starting fullback, performing well enough that it was the sixth game of the season before Garrison could get his starting position back.
 He still had 105 carries for 440 yards (second on the team) and was third in receiving with 26 receptions.
 He missed the season finale with a cracked collarbone, but was back in the lineup the next week in the playoffs.